-Queries, claims, complaints and requests for the BCRA intervention about issues involving users and financial institutions do not fall under the scope of the Law on Access to Public Information.
-For this reason, please visit the following links related to Financial Users:
+Remember that queries, claims, complaints and requests for the BCRA intervention about issues involving users and financial institutions do not fall under the scope of the Law on Freedom of Information.
+For this reason, please visit the following links for financial users on this website:

-What does the right to access to public information mean?
+What does the right to freedom of information mean?

-Any natural or legal person, either public or private, has the right to request and receive public information (section 4 of the Law No. 27,275).
+Any natural or legal person, either public or private, has the right to request and receive public information (Section 4 of Law 27,275).

 You can find here the most relevant resolutions of public nature adopted by the Board of Directors, Governorship and Superintendence of Financial and Exchange Institutions (SEFyC) as from January 2019.